clopca/cdk-vpclattice-alpha/API.md

 ##### `UNAUTHENTICATED` <a name="UNAUTHENTICATED" id="cdk-vpclattice-alpha.ServiceNetworkAccessMode.UNAUTHENTICATED"></a>

-Unauthenticated Access to the Service Network.
+Allows for Unauthenticated (Anonymous) Access to the Service Network.

+Anonymous principals are callers that don't sign their AWS requests with Signature Version 4 (SigV4), and are within a VPC that is connected to the service network.

 ---